 You cannot imagine how many people are full of regret after their handpan purchase.
 Believe me, it’s better to wait a few more months and make the “right” purchase, rather than find yourself with an instrument that will not give you any satisfaction.
 A few years ago, buyers jumped impulsively on the slightest opportunity to acquire a handpan, as it was really very difficult to find one.
 Things are changing.
 Be patient.
 It is also frequently difficult to sell a poor quality handpan, so it’s important that you make an informed decision at the outset.

-I wish you a good purchase!
+I hope this article will help you in your quest and wish you a good purchase!

 Have you just bought your first handpan?
 Do you have any advice to give?
 Share it in the comments!